patryk-jarnot/cb-search/README.md

-# NSC-Search: Method for similarity analyses of motifs with non-standard amino acid compositions.
+# CB-Search: Method for similarity analyses of motifs with non-standard amino acid compositions.

 This method is designed for searching for similar motifs with non-standard compositions which include homopolymers, short tandem repeats, low complexity regions and compositionally biased regions.

 ## Dependencies

-NSC-Search has the following build dependencies:
+CB-Search has the following build dependencies:
 * g++ 12.2.0 or later
 * swig 4.0 or later
 * python library and header files python3-dev 3.11.2 or later